James Gillis (bishop): St Margaret's Convent

 In the 1830s, the Roman Catholic Church in Scotland was not yet re-established.
 As a young priest, Gillis was sent by Bishop Paterson to the European continent to raise funds for a convent.
-On his journey via London, he was introduced to Miss Ann Agnes Trail, the daughter of a minister of the Church of Scotland.
+On his journey via London, he was introduced to Ann Agnes Trail, the daughter of a minister of the Church of Scotland.
 Subsequently on his return to England, Miss Trail wrote to him offering herself as a member of his projected community.
 Miss Margaret Clapperton, who was to be one of the founding members of the community, came from Fochabers and had known James Gillis for much of her life.
 It was agreed that Miss Trail and Miss Clapperton should go together to Chavagnes, the Mother House of the Ursulines and they arrived there on 31 August 1833.
 In June 1834, Gillis bought Whitehouse, for his proposed convent with 2 acres of ground for £3,000 from Ann Oliphant.

 The initial group of eleven Sisters comprising Miss Trail (now Sister Agnes Xavier), Miss Clapperton (now Sister Margaret Teresa), The Reverend Mother St Hilaire, Mother St Paula, Sister St Damian, Sister Alexis, Sister John Chrysostom, Sister Mary Emily, Sister Angelina and two lay Sisters (Sister Stephen and Sister Eustelle) then travelled to Scotland but had to live elsewhere for four months while the Convent was being made ready.
 On 26 December 1834, the community took possession of St Margaret's Convent, which was the first post-Reformation convent in Scotland.

 At St Margaret's, arrangements had been made for the reception of young lady boarders, whose education was to be the principal work of the sisters.
 On 16 June 1835, the Feast of St Margaret, the new St Margaret's Chapel, which had been built alongside the Whitehouse Mansion House, was finished.

 In 1863, this chapel went on to house a relic, given to them by Bishop Gillis, of St Margaret of Scotland.

 For more than 150 years, until it closed in 1986, it was well known in Edinburgh as St Margaret's Convent and School under the ministry of the Ursulines.